mwrnd/innova2_experiments/innova2_tesla-k80_pcie_p2pdma/README.md

 cd ../..
 ```

 Run `dpdk-test-gpudev` to confirm DPDK can access the Tesla K80 GPUs.
-Reboot after the test as it leaves the K80 in a state that fails to run properly.
+Reboot after the test as it leaves the K80 in a state that fails to run other programs properly.
 ```
 cd ~/l2fwd-nv/
 sudo external/dpdk/x86_64-native-linuxapp-gcc/app/dpdk-test-gpudev